M-o-a-T/moat-kv/docs/source/command_line.rst

    Data in this file override the corresponding entries in the ``distkv.defaults.CFG`` directory.

+   The config will be loaded from the first of these files, assuming it's
+   readable:

+   * ~/config/distkv.cfg
+   * ~/.distkv.cfg
+   * /etc/distkv/distkv.cfg
+   * /etc/distkv.cfg

+   If you don't want to read any config file, use ``/dev/null``.

 .. option:: -C, --conf <location=value>

    Set a specific configuration value.